Joseba Beloki: Crash and recovery

-For the 2004 season, Beloki opted to sign for the French team Brioches La Boulangère in preparation for the 2004 Tour de France.
+For the 2004 season, Beloki signed for the French team Brioches La Boulangère in preparation for the 2004 Tour de France.
 He was reported as being fully recovered from his injuries by early 2004, but it later transpired that those injuries were taking longer to heal than initially anticipated.
 By mid-April 2004, Beloki had yet to begin serious competition for the season.
 He started his home race, the Tour of the Basque Country, but failed to even complete the first stage before retiring in pain from his injuries.
 Citing incompatibility with the French team, he switched to the Spanish Saunier Duval–Prodir team for the remainder of the 2004 season.
 Beloki switched back to Manolo Saiz's team (now called Liberty Seguros–Würth) for 2005.
 Beloki completed the 2005 Tour de France and finished in 75th place.
 In the Vuelta a España, he also completed the race without being recognized, since he was only 39th overall.

 In 2006 he was among those implicated in Operación Puerto and was withdrawn from the Tour de France.
 However, on 26 July he was cleared by Spanish officials of any wrongdoing.
 Payment records from Beloki as well as his race schedule were found in Eufemiano Fuentes' possession in his office; however, Beloki denies any claim he doped with Fuentes.

+Personal life

+His son Markel Beloki is also a professional cyclist.